shipfastlabs/toolkit/README.md

 composer publish    # = mirrors:create → split → release
 ```

-- `mirrors:create` — creates `toolkit-<tool>` for any new tool (skips existing).
+- `mirrors:create`: creates `toolkit-<tool>` for any new tool (skips existing).
 For a new mirror, also uncheck
   Settings → Features → **Pull requests** once (no API for it; the script reminds you).
-- `split` — `splitsh-lite` splits each tool folder and force-pushes it to its mirror, history intact.
+- `split`: `splitsh-lite` splits each tool folder and force-pushes it to its mirror, history intact.
-- `release` — for each tool changed in HEAD, bumps the mirror's latest tag per the label and cuts a GitHub Release;
+- `release`: for each tool changed in HEAD, bumps the mirror's latest tag per the label and cuts a GitHub Release;
   Packagist ships it from the tag.

 Run them one at a time if you need to stop between steps.
 Docs deploy on their own: pushing to `main` triggers